-As with the big day itself, Christmas eve can be as adventurous or as mundane as you care to make it.
+As with the big day itself, Christmas eve can be as adventurous or as quiet as you care to make it.

-While for some strata residents a night out with friends, a skype call with loved ones living overseas or a church visit is as good as it gets.
-But for others, there is no better way to spend the evening before Christmas than allowing it to come early.
+For many of us, Christmas eve is a night out with friends, a skype call with loved ones living overseas or a church visit.
+But for others, there is no better way to spend the evening before Christmas than celebrating early.

 Typically given to young children as a way to break up the anticipation of the big day, a Christmas Eve box usually contains a number of small gifts or activities.

 They can be as simple as an old banana box or a repurposed crate, or as elaborate as a bespoke or engraved wooden chest, but the real beauty of the Christmas Eve Box is that work equally as well as a distraction to break up the anticipation of the big day, or to help the adults in your life well and truly embrace the festive season.

 But before worrying that you’ll be expected to splurge on more expensive presents at an already expensive time of year, it’s worth remembering that Christmas Eve boxes aren’t about fancy gifts but rather about gifting trinkets that will excite your loved one ahead of Christmas Day.

 All that is really required is a healthy dose of imagination.

 Christmas Eve boxes work best when you actually put things in them that you would have purchased anyway – such as a Christmas stocking which your child can then hang themselves.